maciejg-git/litewind-alpine-documentation/documentation/validation.md

 <script defer src="https://cdn.jsdelivr.net/npm/litewind-alpine@0.x.x/components/form-text/dist/cdn.min.js"></script>
 ```

 The main part of validation is the `form` component that is used to store validation data.
 The validation rules and other options are set seperately for each input in the `form` with the `x-validation` directive.
-Third part of validation is a `form-text` component that is used to display validation messages.
-The `form-text` component is optional and defined in a seperate file.
+Third part of the validation plugin is the `$validation` utility magic function.

+The `form-text` is a separate, optional component that can be used to display validation messages.

 ### Form component